 1G.
 Update Windows

 You can also eradicate bugs in your computer and game by updating your Operating System.
-Always ensure if you have updated your Windows Operating System and if there are any updates pending in action, use our guide on How to Download and Install Windows 10 Latest Update.
+Always ensure that you have updated your Windows Operating System and if there are any updates pending in action, use our guide on How to Download and Install Windows 10 Latest Update.

 After updating your Windows Operating System, check whether you can connect to your Battle.net game server without any errors.